ntustison/Histograms/Text/stitched.md

 that of human raters [@Zhang:2018aa].
-Importantly, CNN optimization occurs directly in the image space to learn complex spatial features, in contrast to the previously discussed methods where optimization (primarily) concerns image intensity only information.
+Importantly, CNN optimization occurs directly in the image space to learn complex spatial features, in contrast to the previously discussed methods where optimization (primarily) concerns image intensity-only information.
 We introduced a deep learning approach in [@Tustison:2019ac] and further expand on that work for comparison with existing approaches below.
 Although we find its performance to be quite promising, more fundamental to this work than the network itself is simply pointing to the